Shubham-Jain-09/Crop-Disease-Detection/README.md

 # Crop-Disease-Detection
 App is Deployed on Heroku Server and can be used for image classification.
-The app can be visited by clicking [here](https://crop-disease-detection-by-leaf.herokuapp.com/)

 ## Table of Contents